South African Gentile National Socialist Movement

 Greyshirts or Gryshemde is the common short-form name given to the South African Gentile National Socialist Movement, a South African Nazi, fascist movement that existed during the 1930s and 1940s.
 Initially referring only to a paramilitary group, it soon became shorthand for the movement as a whole.

 The NSDAP/AO arrived in South Africa in 1932 and as a result a number of groups sympathetic to Nazism emerged.
 The most notable of these was the South African Gentile National Socialist Movement (also known as the South African Christian National Socialist Movement), formed by Louis Weichardt the following year.
-A fiercely anti-Semitic group, it organised the Gryshemde as its equivalent of the Sturmabteilung, although the grey shirt became so associated with the group that it was applied to the movement as a whole.
+A fiercely antisemitic group, it organised the Gryshemde as its equivalent of the Sturmabteilung, although the grey shirt became so associated with the group that it was applied to the movement as a whole.
 In contrast to some extremist groups the Greyshirts did not split along linguistic lines, but rather sought to work with both the Afrikaans and the English-speaking populations.

-The flag and brassard used by Greyshirts was a variation on the flag of Nazi Germany using the colors orange, blue and white in a Nazi swastika configuration - this was done deliberately to reflect the national colors of the then flag of South Africa, the "Oranje-blanje-blou".
+The flag and brassard used by Greyshirts was a variation on the flag of Nazi Germany using the colors orange, blue and white in a Nazi swastika configuration; this was done deliberately to reflect the national colors of the then flag of South Africa, the "Oranje-blanje-blou".

 The Greyshirts struggled to maintain unity and spawned a number of minor splinter groups, such as Johannes von Moltke's South African Fascists.
 Most of these groups united under Daniel François Malan's aegis when he formed his 'Purified' National Party, although the Greyshirts did not take part and contested the 1938 election alone.
 The decision proved unwise, however, as the Greyshirts failed to make any impact.
 The group was roundly attacked by the National Party, with an article appearing in Die Burger in October 1934 stating that: 'We believe that this party, generally known as the Greyshirts, under the cloak of an anti-Jewish movement, strives for a dangerous form of government in South Africa.
 The Greyshirts have as their aim to set up a dictator in South Africa.'